MicrosoftDocs/learn/learn-pr/wwl-data-ai/implement-cicd-in-fabric/includes/3-implement-version-control-and-git-integration.md

  In both scenarios, your feature development work should take place in a dedicated branch instead of the main code branch.
 This makes it easy for multiple developers to work on a features without affecting the main branch.

-### Create a dedicated branch and issue pull requests
+### Create a dedicated branch, issue pull requests and sync a workspace with Git

 Create a dedicated branch and issue pull requests to pull changes from your branch into the main branch by following the steps below.